What is a proofreader?

 How do I choose?

-If you’re unsure whether you need a proofreader or editor, the CIEP has produced a quick guide to using editorial professionals to help you decide.
+If you’re unsure whether you need a proofreader or editor, the CIEP has produced a fact sheet to help you decide.
 And if you want to know why it’s worth paying for proofreading, have a look at my blog.

 I’m a friendly freelance proofreader based in Attleborough, Norfolk in the United Kingdom.
 As a multilingual speaker, I fully appreciate the mechanics of language and the importance of clear communication.
 I know what it’s like to ponder the spelling or meaning of a word, or to agonise over an obscure grammar point – that’s my job!